Summer 2018 Graduate Education Courses

 This course introduces current and prospective educators and administrators to the ever changing, but closely coupled, relationship between school and community.
 Emphasis will be placed on how the community informs what happens in schools, and how the schools, in turn, influence the community.
 The course will also look closely at the role played by economic, political and social forces.

-This course is designed to support students as they complete their studies in the M.Ed. program.
-Students conduct research in a topic of interest and then complete a paper and presentation demonstrating their in-depth understanding of this topic.
-Research skills, critique, reflection, and interactive presentations are included in the course.
-Students must have their proposal and timeline approved by the instructor before the first class, April 4, 2012.
-Prerequisite: GED 558 Introduction to Educational Research.
+This course supports students as they complete the M.Ed. program.
+Students research a topic in their field of interest in GED 558, complete data analysis in GED 699, and then both a paper and a presentation demonstrating their in-depth understanding of this topic.
+Research skills, critique and reflection, and expressive presentations are included.